 This traps heap within small air pockets, retaining warmth and making it incredibly lightweight.
 Independent testing has shown the Thermoball jacket to have an equivalent insulation strength to 600 fill goose down.

-With our second Save The Duck women’s option for you, this cute faux sheepskin hooded jacket is available in a lovely navy blue that really complements the pale faux sheepskin interior.
+With our second Save The Duck women’s option for you, this cute quilted jacket comes in off-white with a brilliantly vibrant orange zipper pull to really set things off.

-This coat would look perfect with a pair of jeans in the city or for keeping cosy on a wintery countryside walk.
+This coat would look perfect with a pair of jeans in the city or for keeping cosy on a wintery countryside walk, making it the ideal item to have in your wardrobe.

 Patagonia Women’s Micro Puff Hoody